molgenis/molgenis/docs/user_documentation/guide-authentication.md

 ## Token-authentication
 When you use the REST API you have to authenticate using a token.
 There are 3 ways you can generate a token.
- * Create a token via the REST API v1 /login route (only available without two-factor-authentication)
+ * Create a token via the REST API v1 /login route (only available without two-factor authentication)
  * Create a token via the UI (e.g. DataExplorer)

 ### Create a token via REST API v1/login